gitpay/util/README.md

     verify <key> <message>  <sig> - verify a signature with key file and message version                       - shows version number

+Commands are currently run from the commands directory.
+TODO: package into cli parent script.

 # git pay utils